Scoin0/UsagiBot/README.md

 #### Commands

 `np` - Now Playing.
 This command will output the current playing song as a download link in chat.
+`rq toggle` - Request Toggle.
+You can turn on and off requests if you'd like.

 #### Requesting songs
 Anyone can request a song to be added.
 To do this just simply post the beatmapset link inside the chat.